Edprietov/Edprietov/README.md

 - 🌱 I’m currently learning Flutter, Go and enhancing my cloud knowledge.
 - 🔥 I've worked with languages like Java, Python, C++, JavaScript and Elixir, I have also worked with frameworks such as Vue.js, Spring Boot.
 - 💞️ I’m looking to collaborate on open software projects to gain hands-on experience.
-- 📫 How to reach me: You can phone me to +57 3042955416, take a look at my [LinkedIn](https://www.linkedin.com/in/edisson-david-vargas-712175129/), or email me at edprietov@unal.edu.co.
+- 📫 How to reach me: Take a look at my [LinkedIn](https://www.linkedin.com/in/edisson-david-vargas-712175129/), or email me at edprietov@unal.edu.co.
 <br />

 <!---